Add the sugar and yeast to the lukewarm water and let it sit for 10 minutes.

-While the yeast doing its magic, in a wide mixing bowl sieve the flour, sugar, salt.
+While the yeast is doing its magic, in a wide mixing bowl sieve the flour, salt.

 Add the yeast mixture and mix the dough gently.

-Grease a big vessel with sufficient room for the dough to rise with oil.
+Grease a big vessel with sufficient room for the dough to rise with olive oil.

 Spread some oil on top of the dough too.
 Keep this dough in the greased vessel and wrap it with cling film and set aside.

 I kept it inside my oven.
-It took me 2.5 hours for the dough rise.
+It took me 1.5 hours this for the dough rise.

 Once the dough has raised, remove the cling film and punch it down.

-Knead it on lightly floured surface for 10 minutes to build the gluten content and to remove all the air pockets.
-This also helps in the bread texture.
+Knead it on lightly floured surface for 5 minutes to build the gluten content and to remove all the air pockets.

 Coat a baking tray with olive oil and transfer the dough to the bakeware.